LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

     }
 ```

-The service may be map to the CADF format or the FHIR AuditEvent resource format by declaring a mapper type - 'cadf' or 'auditevent'.
+The service can map to the CADF format or the FHIR AuditEvent resource format by declaring a mapper type - 'cadf' or 'auditevent'.

 - *CADF* Example
 ```